WoodCoutureAI/Fit_Mave/README.md

 FitMave is an AI-powered tool that helps recruiters and HR teams efficiently identify the most suitable candidates for a job.
 Simply upload multiple CVs and a single job description — FitMave analyzes and ranks the CVs based on their relevance to the role.

-🚀 Features
-Upload multiple CVs (PDF, DOCX)

-Upload a job description (PDF, DOCX)

-AI-driven matching and ranking

-Highlights the best-fit CV
+🚀 Features - Upload multiple CVs (PDF, DOCX), Upload a job description (PDF, DOCX), AI-driven matching and ranking, Highlights the best-fit CV, Simple and user-friendly interface.

-Simple, user-friendly interface

-💡 How It Works
-Upload the CVs you want to evaluate.

-Upload the job description for the role.

-FitMave compares each CV to the job description.
+💡 How It Works - Upload the CVs you want to evaluate, Upload the job description for the role, FitMave compares each CV to the job description.
 Get a ranked list of candidates — from best match to least match.

 🏁 Run the App
 streamlit run app.py